JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 If `true`, enable intrinsic remember performance optimization.

-Intrinsic remember is an optimization mode which inlines `remember` invocations and replaces `.equals` comparison for keys with comparisons of the `$changed` meta parameter when possible.
+Intrinsic remember is an optimization mode which inlines `remember` invocations and replaces `.equals` comparisons for keys with comparisons of the `$changed` meta parameter when possible.
-This results in fewer slots being used and fewer comparisons being done at runtime.
+This results in fewer slots being used and fewer comparisons being made at runtime.

 ### enableNonSkippingGroupOptimization